blues/app-accelerators/36-vending-machine-monitor/README.md

 ## Mock-up Vending Machine

-We didn't have a soda vending machine to hand, so we created a simple mockup that we used to test the app.
+If you’re looking to prototype this project and don’t have a real vending machine handy, here’s a simple mockup you can use to test the app.

 <div class="text-align:center">
   <img src="./assets/mock-up-front.jpg" width="25%"/>